This article originally appeared on VICE Mexico.

 The survivor himself was a thin, dark-skinned man, his beard full of dirt.
 He was put on a stretcher and seemed to rock his legs from one side to the other, apparently still in pain.

-In the Obrera neighbourhood, on the corner of Bolívar and Chimalpopoca Streets, people managed to sneak behind a police cordon put up to keep them out of the rubble.
+In the Obrera neighborhood, on the corner of Bolívar and Chimalpopoca Streets, people managed to sneak behind a police cordon put up to keep them out of the rubble.
 It was almost 6 PM in the evening, and a welcome was delivered by two girls with posters that encouraged people: "Don't smoke; there's a gas leak."

 Three young people appeared, covered in dust.
 They were present, one said, "because our heart tells us to, nothing else.
 I'm from Cuajimalp [one of the boroughs of Mexico City], but I work here.
 You can't see much: Just shovels, picks, and boots.
 We've advanced only a little."